-In the report period, principal and interest payments were made in accordance with the payment schedule thereof.
-As of the Report Date, the par value balance of the Company's Series G Bonds in circulation is approx. NIS 1,904 million.
+In the report period, interest was paid in accordance with the payment schedule.
+As of the Report Date, the outstanding par value of the Company's Series G Bonds in circulation is approx. NIS 1,904 million.

 Series H Bonds of the Company